 -Via Flaminia (ss3) towards North-East until Terni, Foligno, the Apennines and the Adriatic coast.

 -Via Salaria (ss4) towards North from “Porta Pia” to Rieti, Marche Region and the Adriatic Coast.

 -Via Tiburtina (ss5) connecting Rome to Tivoli and Pescara.

 -Via Casilina (ss6) towards South-East going passed Anagni heading to Campania Region.

 -Via Appia Nuova (ss7) South towards Ciampino airport, Castelli Romani, Campania Region, the Apennines, Basilicata Region, Taranto and Brindisi in Puglia Region.

 -Via Ostiense (Via del Mare=Route of the sea) (ss8) South-west towards Ostia.

 -Via Cristoforo Colombo from “Porta San Sebastiano” towards EUR and Ostia.

-Especially signed-posted Limited Traffic Zones are in place in the historical centre of the city: special permits, issued by Atac, The Capital’s Public Mobility Agency, are requie in order to drive through these areas.
+PLEASE NOTE: Especially signed-posted Limited Traffic Zones are in place in the historical centre of the city: special permits, issued by Atac, The Capital’s Public Mobility Agency, are requie in order to drive through these areas.
 Special road signs as well luminous displays mark the entrances to these zones.